reema0814/Azure-Synapse-Analytics-Day/03-power-bi-integration.md

 7. Open the downloaded .pbids file.
 This will launch Power BI desktop.

+   >PowerBI desktop will already be installed on the labvm provided.

 8. When Power BI Desktop loads, select **Microsoft account**, then select **Sign in**.
 Follow the login prompts to login with the credential provided to you.
 When you return to the SQL Server database dialog, select **Connect**.

    ![Signing in with a Microsoft account](media/ex03-login-pbi.png "Sign in")